ahheckel/RaspiCloud/README.md

 ## Features
-  Syncs client directories automatically to private cloud storage with automatic categorization of synced files (audio, video, documents and pictures) and thumbnail generation.
+  Syncs client directories automatically to private cloud storage with on-the-fly categorization of synced files (audio, video, documents and pictures) and thumbnail generation.
 Guest access possible.
   No 'rooting' of android devices is required.
 - *lightweight:* based on *OpenSSH*, linux tools 'rsync', 'cron' and bash scripts